mmourtias/movie-etl-pipeline/README.md

 ## 🔍 Data Validation

-- Raw data is stored in `data/raw/`
+- Raw data is stored in data/raw/
-- Processed data is stored in `data/processed/`
+- Processed data is stored in data/processed/
-- Loaded data is stored in `database/movies.db`
+- Loaded data is stored in database/movies.db
 - Tables and records can be inspected via SQLite Explorer
-- SQL analysis queries are defined in `queries.sql`
+- SQL analysis queries are defined in database/queries.sql
-- Visualization outputs are saved in the `reports/` directory
+- Visualization outputs are saved in the reports/ directory

 ---